-Mount Aso and its surrounding area in Kumamoto Prefecture is still a popular sightseeing spot on the island of Kyushu.
+Mount Aso and its surrounding area in Kumamoto Prefecture is still a popular sightseeing spot in the Kyushu Region.
 He told me that, when he was a child, he and his friends would often get into the cold water of the pond to gather shellfish, and sometimes they could get even scallops there.

 UNESCO World Heritage Site

 Of course, no one enters into the pond to gather shellfish nowadays.
 Sengen Taisha Shrine, which contains Wakutama Pond in its precinct, became a UNESCO World Heritage site in 2013 along with Mt.
 Fuji itself.

 Lastly, I would like to note that this pond is a very photogenic place.
 Besides the crystal clear water in which we can actually see some fish swimming, the picturesque foot bridge and the small shrines with their vermillion-colored tori-i gate add an exotic touch to the pond.
 Speaking of flora, the wisteria trees beside the small structure of Mizuya Shrine (See the top photo on this page) by the pond open their flowers in spring, and the waterweeds open their white flowers in summer.

 Wakutama Pond is about a 20-minute drive from the Fuji Interchange on the Tomei Expressway, or about a 18-minute drive from the Shin-Fuji Interchange on the Shin-Tomei Expressway.
 If you use a railway, it is about a 12-minute walk from Fujinomiya Station on the Minobu Line.